 If your company’s values are not represented in your actions as a leader, staff will see the hypocrisy, resulting in a disengaged team and increased turnover.

-How can managers implement play on their team?
+How managers can implement play on their teams

-Once these foundational integrity issues are tackled, you can finally ask, what does play look like in our workplace?
+Once these foundational integrity issues are tackled, you can finally ask, what does play look like in our workplace and how can we use it to bring our team together?
 The first rule of playing at work is not announcing that you are playing at work.
 Informing staff “we are now having fun” destroys any possibilities of real fun.
+Instead:

 1. Give staff opportunities to use their strengths (e.g., their zone of genius/ikigai) as part of a team.